JUNGIAN ANALYTICAL PSYCHOTHERAPIST

-I have nearly 25 years’ experience working in the NHS in the field of mental health and mental wellbeing.
+I have more than 25 years’ experience working in the NHS in the field of mental health and mental wellbeing.
 I spent many years working in senior nursing positions at inpatient ward level, working to bring about change.
 I have also worked in the community as a mental health nurse working with people with complex mental health difficulties.
 In addition, I have worked as a psychotherapist within the NHS.

 Overall my passion is to understand and work with the whole of life experience which brings me to the work of C.G.
 Jung and my training as an Analytical Psychotherapist.
 Jungian Psychotherapy seeks to include an understanding, exploration and articulation of the full range of one’s experience, and, as such, with the support of the therapeutic relationship, possibilities for healthy change can occur.